Chitradurga: Geography

 Chitradurga city is well connected to Bengaluru, Mysore, Mangalore, Davanagere, Hubli, Hospet, Bellary, Shimoga, Tumkur, Bijapur, Belgaum by road and through railways.

 Geology: National Geological Monument

 What is known as "Pillow Lava" near the village of Maradihalli, Chitradurga District, Karnataka, has been designated as a National Geological Monument of India by the Geological Survey of India (GSI).
 They are protected and maintained to promote geotourism.
-The Maradihalli group is considered one of the best examples of this phenomenon in the world.
-They formed within the Chitradurga schist belt of Dharwar Group, when hot molten lava erupted under water and solidified quickly while cooling as forms of roughly spherical or rounded pillow-shapes.
-These rounded forms are a few feet or less in size.
-This pillow lava has been dated to 2500 million years.

-Maradihalli is 16 km southeast of Chitradurga town and 4 km north of Ayamangala village, on the NH-4 (Bangalore –Pune).
-The area can be accessed by metalled road via Ayamangala, which is about 180 km from Bangalore.

 Geography

 Climate

 The climate here is considered to be a local steppe climate.
 During the year, there is little rainfall in Chitradurga.
 The Köppen-Geiger climate classification is BSh.
 The temperature here averages 25.3 °C. The rainfall here averages 576 mm.